Medby

-Medby is a village in Senja Municipality in Troms og Finnmark county, Norway.
+Medby is a village in Senja Municipality in Troms county, Norway.
 It is located along the Veidmannsfjorden on the southwestern part of the island of Senja.
 The village lies along a highway that connects the villages of Grunnfarnes and Sifjord.
 The Kaldfarnes area lies just to the west of Medby and Ånderdalen National Park lies about 5 km to the east of the village.
 Medby Chapel is located in this village.